This is my own entry for the Eighth Annual Buster Keaton Blogathon. I hope you enjoy!

 My Thoughts: The Sidewalks of New York is notorious for being the one MGM Buster apparently disliked the most, the one he was positive would be “a real stinker.”
 Well my friends, we all know artists aren’t always the best judges of their work, and I think Buster’s low opinion of Sidewalks is a good example.
 I like this film and really like Buster’s performance in it, and I’ll be danged if I don’t rewatch it from time to time.

 Not that it’s exactly an overlooked classic.
 I mean, Buster Keaton plays a slumlord–which is a phrase you’d never come up with on your own–and he tries to reform the young local hoodlums by building them a gymnasium, which is another thing you’ve never, ever imagined Buster doing.
 But.
 But!
 If Buster was unhappy with the production there’s no sign of it onscreen.
 Indeed, he seems perfectly comfortable and looks quite handsome in general.
 His scenes with the groups of kids seemed to give him a boost, since they were effectively giving him a live audience, and he managed to work in plenty of moments for physical comedy.
 (I love the birthday scene where we think he’s going to ruin the cake…!)
-The subplot with the young brother and the gangsters is shoehorned in and leads to a “funny” onstage scene that’s almost too dark, but it adds some ’30s color–you know, plenty of “Aw go on, ya big lump!” and all that.
+The subplot with the young brother and the gangsters seems shoehorned in and leads to a “funny” onstage scene that’s a little too dark, but it adds some ’30s color too–you know, plenty of “Aw go on, ya big lump!” and all that.
 And I’d like to give a shoutout to Cliff Edwards, who’s a delightful sidekick to Buster this time around.
 I dunno, Buster, I think Sidewalks was just swell.

 The Passionate Plumber (1932)